threadi/downloadlist/readme.txt

 = No icon is displayed at a file.
 Why? =

-The file will probably have a file type that does not comply with the WordPress standard and is therefore not included in our plugin.
+The file will probably have a file type that does not follow the WordPress standard and is therefore not included in our plugin.
 You have 2 options:

-* Use the iconset specific hook downloadlist_*_icons to add the list of icons.
+* Use the iconset specific hook "downloadlist_*_icons" to add the list of icons.
 Check beforehand with the developer of your chosen icon set if the icon you want is included there.
-* Use another icon set which supports the file type if necessary.
+* Use another icon set, which supports the file type if necessary.

 = Does the plugin also support Elementor or other PageBuilders? =